-- Mastery of mathematics or science content appropriate for the grade level taught.
+- Mastery of content appropriate to grade level taught.

-- Use of instructional methods and strategies that are appropriate for students in the class and that support student learning.
+- Use of instructional methods and strategies that are appropriate for the students in the classroom and that support student learning.

 - Effective use of student assessments to evaluate, monitor, and improve student learning.